Mountain safety when the weather changes very quickly

 To know if you are still on the track or off it, just look at the top of the markers: those located to the right of the track in the direction of descent have a fluorescent orange device.

 In the case of reduced visibility, it is also important to descend slowly.
-In lack of visual cues, the balance is more unstable and injuries can quickly occur!
+Lacking visual cues, balance is more unstable and injuries can quickly occur!

 mountain safety